calimero-network/docs/docs/builder-directory/index.md

 **🔍 Things to notice:**

 - **Type safety everywhere** - Rust types flow to TypeScript
-- **Clear separation** - Logic in Rust, UI in React, network in YAML
+- **Clear separation** - Logic in Rust/TypeScript, UI in React, network in YAML
 - **No boilerplate** - `#[calimero::state]` and `#[calimero::logic]` do the heavy lifting
 - **Event-driven** - State changes emit events, frontend reacts